Qiskit/RFCs/0023-executor-primitive.md

 variations locally, reducing network load while preserving user control over error mitigation techniques.

+An intermediate solution would have been to save the user the generation of the samplex in the client, sending the annotated circuit only.
+TBD into why this option was discarded.

 ## Questions
 Open questions for discussion and an opening for feedback.

-- Should Qiskit `quantum_info` include error simulation?
+- Should Qiskit `quantum_info` include noisy statevector evolution?
 - Should Qiskit include a reference `Executor` implementation, executing Samplomatic locally based on a noisy `StateVector`?